If you’re like me, you hate spending time with self-entitled people.

 There’s a fine line that separates self-confidence and entitlement.

 Entitled individuals think that they deserve respect from peers, colleagues, and even superiors, no matter what happens.
+Even if they don’t deserve it.

 You believe that your superiority protects you from most consequences and this encourages you to act haphazardly against co-workers and loved ones.